Power grid operators aim to get smart as Europe turns green

 Most EU countries are allowing their DSOs to invest in their roll-out, supported by an EU directive requiring 80 percent of households to have smart meters by 2020.

-These meters are already at the centre of fierce debate about who will benefit from the reams of consumption data they will generate - utilities, power retailers, DSOs, or Google-style specialists with experience in monetising customer data.
+These meters are already at the center of fierce debate about who will benefit from the reams of consumption data they will generate - utilities, power retailers, DSOs, or Google-style specialists with experience in monetizing customer data.

 Others scoff that there will not be enough profit to attract the big guns.